Excerpt 4, A Throne for Rabble

 Posted on March 26, 2017

 In this chapter, the infamous traitor nobleman Evan Sinclair reflects on his troubled history with the king as he and his companions travel to the Silver Walls, the First King’s fabled castle.
-Feel free to check out the synopsis for The King Trials if you need more information.
+Feel free to check out the synopsis for A Throne for Rabble if you need more information.

 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.

 You’ve been staring at that parchment all morning,” Evan Sinclair heard his son-by-law, Rathos Robswell, say between mouthfuls of roasted hare.

 The traitor nobleman, lord speaker of the Loyal Company, waxed a thumb over the letter, as gingerly as if it were a relic.
 Light from the campfire illuminated every crease in the vellum, every stroke left by the author’s quill pen.
 The only thing the firelight didn’t touch was the opaque black seal that belonged to Drexan King’s Crow.

 A wind exhaled through the limbs of the gray-brown sentry oaks around their camp, threatening to snatch up their invitation to the Silver Walls.
 Evan folded the letter and slipped it back inside a pocket in his cloak.
 Deciding he could do with more hare, he snapped off a haunch and blew on the steaming flesh until it was safe to taste.

 Rathos watched him intently from where he sat cross-legged.
 “You still can’t believe it, can you?”